-Nonetheless, yellow stool may also be a sign of a health condition like celiac disease, an intestinal infection or a problem in the pancreas, liver or gallbladder.
-These conditions usually present with other symptoms, like abdominal pain, fever or loss of appetite.
+In some cases, yellow stool may be a sign of health conditions such as celiac disease, intestinal infections, or problems with the pancreas, liver, or gallbladder.
+These conditions are usually accompanied by symptoms like abdominal pain, vomiting, fever, or loss of appetite.

 1. High-fat diet